VictoriaSavannah-FS/1.8_ProductivityApp/README.md

 ## Update Client Config

-- Inside the App, update the socket URL to match your LAN IP and port (e.g., http://192.168.x.x:3000).
+- Inside the App, update the socket URL to match your LAN IP and port (exmple: http://192.168.x.x:3000).

 ## Test Offline Queue•